Victoria the Great

 Victoria the Great is a 1937 British historical film directed by Herbert Wilcox and starring Anna Neagle, Anton Walbrook and Walter Rilla.
+It was written by Miles Malleson and Charles de Grand.
+A sequel, Sixty Glorious Years, appeared the following year.

-When Laurence Housman's play Victoria Regina was banned by the Lord Chamberlain (in 1935 the royal family could not be shown on the British stage), its subsequent Broadway success prompted King Edward VIII to commission producer Herbert Wilcox to turn it into a film, commemorating the centenary of Victoria's reign.
-The film biography of Queen Victoria concentrates initially on the early years of her reign with her marriage to Prince Albert and her subsequent rule after Albert's death in 1861.
-It was released in the year of Victoria’s great-grandson King George VI's coronation, which was also the centennial of Victoria's own accession to the throne.
-The movie was so successful that a sequel appeared the following year, Sixty Glorious Years.
+The film covers the early years of Queen Victoria's reign, her marriage to Prince Albert and her subsequent rule after Albert's death in 1861.
+It was released in the year of Victoria's great-grandson King George VI's coronation, which was also the centennial of Victoria's accession to the throne.

 Plot

 In June 1837, 18-year-old Princess Alexandrina Victoria of Kent ascends the throne as Queen Victoria following the death of her uncle, King William IV.
 She soon shows her independence from the influence of her German mother, the Duchess of Kent, and her Belgian advisor, Baron Stockmar.

 Lord Melbourne, her trusted Prime Minister, tells her he is growing old and she needs an advisor.
 He suggests she marry her German cousin Prince Albert of Saxe-Coburg and Gotha.
 Victoria considers Albert too straitlaced and serious, while he thinks she is frivolous, self-willed, overly talkative and too fond of dancing.
 Victoria decides to postpone inviting Albert and his older brother Ernest to visit, but when Melbourne informs her that Albert does not want to come, this immediately changes her mind and she insists he come.

 Albert and Ernest's passage across the English Channel is rough and rain-drenched.
 When they are first presented to the Queen, Albert is not very friendly.
 Later, at a ball, Albert tells Ernest they are returning home the next day, but after a waltz with Victoria (the orchestra conducted by Johann Strauss), he cancels that plan.
 In the meantime, Victoria has decided she wants to marry Albert, but as he cannot propose to a sovereign, she decides she must do it herself, and he accepts.